PKizzle/dns/cmd/atomdns/handlers/dbsqlite/README.md

 to it (if it does not already exist).
 After this step, the handler will never write to the database, for the purpose of generating answers the database is completely read-only.

-An RR that fails to be converted into a propper `dns.RR` is silently discarded, unless `debug` is active, see atomdns-global(7) for details.
-The class is `IN` and can't be overriden.
+An RR that fails to be converted into a proper `dns.RR` is silently discarded, unless `debug` is active, see atomdns-global(7) for details.
+The class is `IN` and can't be overridden.

 When atomdns startup the _dbsqlite_ handler will log how many origins it found in the database, this is a live query and may differ with the origins specified in the configuration.